-The Texas Cattle Fever Tick Eradication Program (Program) is currently undergoing some reevaluation in order to make it more effective in the efforts to eradicate the Texas Cattle Fever Tick.
-The Program is in the process of implementing the use of individual herd plans.
+The Texas Cattle Fever Tick Eradication Program (Program) is undergoing some changes in order to make it more effective in the efforts to eradicate the Texas cattle fever tick.
+The Program has looked at other treatment options, other than dipping, as effective deterrents to the fever tick and the rules are amended to add these options.